iCalvin-Actual/omgapi/Sources/omgapi/Documentation.docc/omgapi.md

 catch {
   switch error as? api.Error {

-  // `api.Error` includ
-es an .unexpected case so this should never happen case nil: throw error
+  // `api.Error` includes an .unexpected case so this should never happen case nil: throw error

   // Expected error case handled by the UI